rapid7/insightconnect-plugins/jira/help.md

 #### Edit Issue

 This action is used to edit an issue within Jira.
+See https://developer.atlassian.com/server/jira/platform/updating-an-issue-via-the-jira-rest-apis-6848604/

 ##### Input